Pure Lavender Oil: Uses, Benefits, and Precautions

 - Eases muscle tension

 Emotionally, lavender essential oil is said to be the oil of honest communication and expression.
 It calms a racing mind, allowing a person to settle into their heart and speak with gentleness and kindness.
-It also eases anxiety or fear, including fears of rejection, and allows a person to feel present, calm, and engaged in healthy ways.
+It also eases anxiousness or fear, including fears of rejection, and allows a person to feel present, calm, and engaged in healthy ways.
 It increases a sense of security and peace, and in this way helps to build trust in one's self and others.

 Lavender essential oil blends well with most oils (especially citrus oils), Clary Sage, and Geranium.
 Depending on your uses for this oil, substitutes may include: Cardamom, Wild Orange, Frankincense, or Roman Chamomile essential oils.